 When you have experimented with the basic examples, it's time to go read the Understanding Reticulum chapter.
-Before submitting your first pull request, it is probably a good idea to introduce yourself on the disucssion forum on GitHub, or ask one of the developers or maintainers for a good place to start.

 2.9 Reticulum on ARM64

 On some architectures, including ARM64, not all dependencies have precompiled binaries.
 On such systems, you will need to install python3-dev before installing Reticulum or programs that depend on Reticulum.